Nonaxce/randomlybarlines/README.md

 Currently you can only generate the bar lines with the already random array generator, but soon I may add more user input and customizability.
-Will add more stats soon other than average height
+Will add more stats soon other than average height.

 Yeah tinkering around with `<canvas>` and javascript led me to this :P.